 Basalt rock forms the coastline of this part of Ulster, and this castle was mainly built out of local basalt stone, known for its strength and durability.

 The castle stands mostly in ruins today, but the walls and remains of some of the buildings can still be seen.
 It's foundation on basalt rock probably contributed to its survival, and ability to withstand the never ending pounding of Atlantic waves and winds.

 This castle, in some form or another, has been present for nearly two thousand years of Irish history.
 It's no wonder it has been worn down over time.

 An early Irish fort stood on this site since the first century.
 Early Christians and the Vikings were drawn to this majestic spot, surrounded by extremely steep cliffs.

 Some of the castle, that lies in ruins today, was originally built by Richard Óg de Burgh, the 2nd Earl of Ulster.

 It was created in the 13th century.
 It was home to multiple prominent clans, and it has long stood as a prominent feature on the northern coast.

 Most of the ruins that we see today date back to the 16th and 17th centuries.

 Dunluce Castle is known for being the former home of several clans that lived in and ruled parts of Ulster.
 It boasts a rich history.

-Members of the McQuillan clan, were the inhabitants from the 1400's.
+Members of the McQuillan clan or MacQuillan family, were the inhabitants from the 1400's.
 They were previously from Scotland, and migrated to Ireland in the 1200’s.
 They were mercenaries, and extended the original castle and settled in on top of the cliff.